ErikBoraHuynh/Homelabs/Active Directory/README.md

 <img width="904" height="634" alt="8 7" src="https://github.com/user-attachments/assets/3c93a5ff-b9c3-4952-a60d-eb5d827d1036" />
 <img width="905" height="634" alt="8 8" src="https://github.com/user-attachments/assets/b54ffc17-5f32-4875-81d9-69d0baeef6cf" />

-In my Windows Server 2019 VM, I downloaded an example list of 100s of users called names.txt and the PowerShell automation script called 1_CREATE_USERS to automate the user account creation process from https://github.com/joshmadakor1/AD_PS.
-Added my name to the top of the list in names.txt to create a non-admin user account for myself.
-Opened PowerShell as Administrator and ran the PowerShell automation script directly in PowerShell **(Red text indicating ResourceExists is there due to me completing the homelab beforehand)**.
+**(Red text indicating ResourceExists is there due to me completing the homelab beforehand)**

 ***

+9. In my Windows Server 2019 VM, I verified the creation of all the user accounts in the Active Directory and additionally filtered for both my accounts within _USERS and mydomain.com.

 <img width="882" height="651" alt="9" src="https://github.com/user-attachments/assets/818bda59-153a-4ae3-b218-63861c2c3b91" />
 <img width="883" height="651" alt="9 1" src="https://github.com/user-attachments/assets/31c1b6fe-4d7d-4993-b8cb-bd4a94b255f1" />
 <img width="883" height="651" alt="9 2" src="https://github.com/user-attachments/assets/a1d7cb35-6767-4b53-a3ad-2f406bdd1f50" />

-In my Windows Server 2019 VM, I verified the creation of all the user accounts in the Active Directory and additionally filtered for both my accounts within _USERS and mydomain.com.

 ***

+10. In Oracle VirtualBox, I created and configured my Windows 10 Client VM to only use an Internal Network for Adapter 1, isolating it so it can communicate only with other machines within the same internal network.

 <img width="766" height="474" alt="10" src="https://github.com/user-attachments/assets/facd61bc-2c29-45c9-b4b7-bd70c60e5d08" />

-In Oracle VirtualBox, I created and configured my Windows 10 Client VM to only use an Internal Network for Adapter 1, isolating it so it can communicate only with other machines within the same internal network.

 ***

+11. In my Windows 10 Client VM, when we created the Windows 10 Client VM and configured its adapter to Internal Network, it entered the same Internal Network as our Windows 2019 Server VM / Domain Controller.
+Since we installed and configured Active Directory Domain Services, DHCP Server, DNS Server, and Remote Access, our Windows 10 Client VM was able to automatically reach out to our Windows 2019 Server VM to request and obtain a unique IP address.

 <img width="1022" height="766" alt="11" src="https://github.com/user-attachments/assets/ece99f79-6934-492d-aa94-c27e41dcc7ba" />
 <img width="1022" height="767" alt="11 1" src="https://github.com/user-attachments/assets/19d76e94-6ff4-4154-85d2-c4698eb4cbe3" />
 <img width="1022" height="766" alt="11 2" src="https://github.com/user-attachments/assets/f47dd292-1ef9-4990-80d3-59a714e1bc4e" />
 <img width="1021" height="766" alt="11 3" src="https://github.com/user-attachments/assets/0abbf97e-441d-4cb1-a2dc-428194be3dae" />

-In my Windows 10 Client VM, when we created the Windows 10 Client VM and configured its adapter to Internal Network, it entered the same Internal Network as our Windows 2019 Server VM / Domain Controller.
-Since we installed and configured Active Directory Domain Services, DHCP Server, DNS Server, and Remote Access, our Windows 10 Client VM was able to automatically reach out to our Windows 2019 Server VM to request and obtain a unique IP address.

 ***

+12. In my Windows Server 2019 VM, I verified from the Domain Controller side that DHCP was working and successfully assigned a unique IP address to my Windows 10 Client VM, which aligns with the values we configured (172.16.0.100-200) as shown in the Active Directory Diagram.

 <img width="1020" height="289" alt="7" src="https://github.com/user-attachments/assets/af280646-d517-4c44-a36b-22f3567bdcd1" />
 <img width="971" height="726" alt="12" src="https://github.com/user-attachments/assets/e228345f-4e0b-4f63-a6ae-9067f24c2398" />

-In my Windows Server 2019 VM, I verified from the Domain Controller side that DHCP was working and successfully assigned a unique IP address to my Windows 10 Client VM, which aligns with the values we configured (172.16.0.100-200) as shown in the Active Directory Diagram.

 ***

+13. In my Windows 10 Client VM, we can now simulate logging in as a newly onboarded employee (Their name was included in the names.txt list, and their account was automatically created using the PowerShell provisioning script on the Domain Controller).
+From the Windows 10 client VM, I can now log in as that user on a company-owned device just as it would occur during a real onboarding process.

 <img width="1022" height="765" alt="13" src="https://github.com/user-attachments/assets/01b0d9a9-d91b-4265-995d-6d56cb01d42a" />
 <img width="1020" height="765" alt="13 1" src="https://github.com/user-attachments/assets/ffa7d122-8708-438c-a876-a895a47c978b" />
 <img width="1023" height="765" alt="13 2" src="https://github.com/user-attachments/assets/f63b1629-01e8-411f-bab9-b0f764748371" />
 <img width="1023" height="766" alt="13 3" src="https://github.com/user-attachments/assets/1d80e5c8-3379-46b0-9e12-6950b1539298" />

-In my Windows 10 Client VM, we can now simulate logging in as a newly onboarded employee (Their name was included in the names.txt list, and their account was automatically created using the PowerShell provisioning script on the Domain Controller).
-From the Windows 10 client VM, I can now log in as that user on a company-owned device just as it would occur during a real onboarding process.